karol-prog/Coffe/README.md

 - HTML
 - CSS
 - JavaScript
-## What i Learned
+## What I Learned

 This solo project reinforced my knowledge mainly of JavaScript for implementing interesting features to the website and also to get strong fundamentals in HTML and CSS.

 - Complex structure HTML
 - CSS for responsive design and also for JavaScript features
-- Implement JavaScript function, if else statements, objects, timeout method, and update the DOM
+- Implement JavaScript function, if-else statements, objects, timeout method, and update the DOM
 ## Live Preview

 https://karol-coffeehub.netlify.app/